pepopowitz/building-your-first-react-app/outlines/content-1.md

   Containers
     Problem Solved

-  Exercise 16 - load data into grid, from api
+  Exercise 15 - load data into grid, from api
+    include refactoring to a container
+  --2gether ^^^^; solo vvvvv
-  Exercise 17 - load list/friend from api endpoint in detail pages
+    load list/friend from api endpoint in detail pages

   Context
     Prop Drilling